speedbird2740/Omni/docs/files/backend/webrequests.md

 Code inside the functions is old, and I never bothered to adapt the code after multiple code restructures.
 Therefore, usage of certain methods can be clunky.

+I will refactor the code here in the future.

 ## Method Descriptions